 The Renfrew Center’s Research Department:

-Oversees the collection of empirical research data from our eleven clinical sites.
+Oversees the collection of empirical research data from our fourteen clinical sites.

 - Uses collected data to shape and improve clinical programming by providing clinicians, patients and their families with clear markers of treatment progress.